 Dear Royer-Greaves Community,

-In preparation for our reopening, Royer-Greaves School for Blind has developed a detailed Phased Reopening Plan (posted in full on this page), with guidance from the Pennsylvania Department of Education, Department of Health and The Centers for Disease Control and Prevention.
+In preparation for our reopening, Royer-Greaves School for Blind has developed a detailed Phased Reopening Plan, with guidance from the Pennsylvania Department of Education, Department of Health and The Centers for Disease Control and Prevention.
 The Royer-Greaves’ plan details the protective steps we will take to mitigate the spread of COVID-19.
 We will reopen our education program, as scheduled, on August 31, 2020, offering each parent the option for their child to attend school in person or virtually.
 It represents many weeks of hard work by our pandemic response team and is informed by current best practices and our county’s current COVID-19 status and guides our educational program decisions as we move forward.